 0.965 x 15000 = 14475

-which means you’re expected to lose £525.
+Which means you expect to lose £525.

 In the above example, if you got £500, that’s an excellent bonus.
 Bonuses don’t usually have a positive EV, so a minimal expected loss is the best you can hope for.

-What is a good Casino Bonus EV?
+What is a Good Casino Bonus EV?

-That being said, you can safely assume no deposit bonus in the world will have a positive expected value.
+You can safely assume no deposit bonus in the world will have a positive expected value.
 The best you can hope for is a minimal negative expected value.

 If you’re getting a £500 bonus and see that the expected value is a loss of £50, that’s excellent.
-If the expected loss is up to £100, that’s more or less alright.
+If the expected loss is up to £100, that’s more or less ok.
 You can work with that.

 If you see a bonus like that, it’s a good one that gives you a fighting chance.
 You get some free money upfront, and your skills and luck will determine if you’ll have anything left at the end of the run.

 The trick here is to eliminate those bonuses that have an awful EV.
+You don’t want to take those, so use the EV calculations to identify them.

 Conclusion